 The top-of-the-line hand grain mill on the market may be this one…

 Country Living Hand Grain Mill, which will last generations and is built with the highest quality.
 It is very pricey (~ $400), but it may be the best, while you get what you pay for…

 For those who are also interested in an electric grain mill, we have been using this one for years and have been very happy with it.

 ‘NutriMill Grain Mill’

-Browse around and read reviews.
-This will hone your choice.
-Keeping a hand grain mill is for the serious prepper who is preparing for the possibility of living without electricity for a time.
-Grinding / milling your own wheat is fairly hard work and it takes awhile to process the berries into flour.
+Browse around and read the reviews to help decide what’s right for you.
+Acquiring (and learning to use) a hand grain (flour) mill is for the serious prepper who is preparing for the possibility of living without electricity (or simply for a healthier food choice).
+Grinding / milling your own wheat is fairly hard work and it takes awhile to process the wheat berries into flour.
 However the results will be unbelievably delicious and healthy.
 Don’t forget to stock up on wheat berries too!

 For those of you who have either a hand grain mill or electric mill, what is your experience and/or recommendations for others?